The Proposal to Resolve the Loan Charge

 The case for a “Disguised Remuneration” settlement opportunity

-There are five reasons why we think that a “Disguised Remuneration” settlement opportunity would be a sensible way forward.
+There are six reasons why we think that a “Disguised Remuneration” settlement opportunity (and/ a legislative framework for an appropriate resolution to end the Loan Charge debacle) would be a sensible way forward.

 The first of these reasons is that the agencies involved in these DR schemes should have operated PAYE in the first place, according to the relevant legislation and case law.
 More specifically, HMRC could have (and should have) used the agency provisions of section 44 ITEPA 2003 to collect the PAYE income tax that was legally due from the agencies, rather than simply resort to applying the Loan Charge in the first instance.
 Had HMRC enforced the agency provisions of section 44 ITEPA 2003, not only would HMRC have likely raised more revenue than the sums involved in the Loan Charge and related demands, but also the individual users would have had a PAYE credit to fully offset their income tax liability (whether under the Loan Charge or otherwise), and the entire Loan Charge debacle could have been avoided.

-On this basis, we feel that a DR settlement opportunity should include terms reflecting the fact that agencies should have paid the required PAYE and NICs, and should also recognise the fact that HMRC failed in their duty to collect it when they could and should have done.
-As the Loan Charge APPG has previously suggested, due to the circumstances surrounding the use of the schemes now subject to the Loan Charge, the tax burden should not fall solely on the individual users of these schemes, but also on the employers/agencies and also – ideally and appropriately – the operators/promoters of the schemes, with HMRC accepting lower sums as an acknowledgement of their own failures to collect PAYE from the agencies.
+On this basis, we feel that a DR settlement opportunity (and/or legislative framework for an appropriate resolution to end the Loan Charge debacle) should include terms reflecting the fact that agencies or end users (as appropriate) should have paid the required PAYE and NICs and should also recognise the fact that HMRC failed in their duty to collect it when they could and should have done.
+As the Loan Charge APPG has previously suggested, due to the circumstances surrounding the use of the schemes now subject to the Loan Charge, the tax burden should not fall solely on the individual users of these schemes, but also on other parties in the labour supply chain who benefited from the schemes, including (but not necessarily limited to) the promoters of these schemes –for the reasons explained above, with HMRC accepting lower tax sums as an acknowledgement of their own failures to collect PAYE from the agencies.

 1. DR schemes were mis-sold to affected taxpayers